Skip to main content

 You can explain your proposed areas of research in a statement of generally 1000 words.
 Please note that Law requires 3000 word research statement.
 This is an important part of your application and you can contact your proposed supervisor for feedback to help you finalise your statement.
 We recommend that you include the following:

-3. Bibliography: A list of any relevant literature in developing your research aspirations and motivation.
-Check the latest publication from your potential supervisor.
-Use the literature review to demonstrate that you have a fair sense of current trends in the research area
+3. Brief Literature Review: A written summary of the relevant literature used to develop your research topic and research question(s).
+Check the latest publications from your potential supervisor.
+Use the literature review to demonstrate that you have a fair sense of current trends in the research area.
+This section should also highlight the problem or uncertainty that the proposed research seeks to address.

-4. Advancing knowledge: How your project could advance the knowledge in your chosen field
+4. Advancing knowledge: Explain how your project may address current knowledge gaps and further advance understanding in your chosen field.

 5. Research location: Where you will conduct your research from